What Is Web Development

 Updated:

-Web development is the intricate process of building, creating, and maintaining websites and web applications.
+Web development is the process of building, creating, and maintaining websites and web applications.
 It encompasses a wide range of tasks and disciplines, including web design, web programming, server-side scripting, network security configuration, and more.
 In the digital era, where the internet is an integral part of our lives, web development plays a pivotal role in shaping how we interact, access information, and conduct business online.

 Web Development on Client-Side and Server-Side